The Honey Dreamers

-The Honey Dreamers was a singing group composed of 3 males and two females that appeared on radio and early television programs like CBS's Faye Emerson's Wonderful Town and The Ed Sullivan Show.
+The Honey Dreamers were a vocal group in the 1950's who appeared on radio and early television programs such as CBS's Faye Emerson's Wonderful Town and The Ed Sullivan Show.
 The group was formed at St. Olaf College in 1946 by Keith Textor and his roommate Dick Larson, who introduced Keith to Sylvia Mikelson.
-Textor led the group and was responsible for the group's intricate harmonies Their manager, at one point, was Art Ward.
+Textor led the group and was responsible for the group's intricate harmonies.
+Their manager, at one point, was Art Ward.